With equal parts of birch and passion,

 Bookings at Ekstedt

 Reservations can be made up to 1 month in advance.
-For reservations over 8 people please call us on +468-6111210.
+We take reservations for a maximum of 8 people.
+For other booking inquires please e-mail us on: email@example.com.
 For reservations for 5 people or more we require credit card details to secure your booking.
-For tables of 5 people or more you also need to pre order what menu you want to enjoy.
 Please keep in mind that we serve only set menus.
-We estimate that a meal will take approximately 2–2,5 hours.
+We estimate that a meal will take approximately 2,5–3 hours.
 Please contact the restaurant if you don't receive a booking confirmation by e-mail.